Woodlands North MRT station: Design

 The station's interior has a red and white scheme that was inspired by the National Flag of Singapore, to welcome visitors coming from Malaysia into the country.
 The station also features aluminium ceiling panels above the platforms which mimic the movements of the daily flux of commuters.
-The station has a much larger size compared to other MRT stations, as the station was set to accommodate the peak-hour traffic for travellers between Singapore and Johor Bahru.
+The station is relatively larger than typical MRT stations, as it was designed to accommodate the heavy passenger traffic between Woodlands and Johor Bahru.
 There are two exits from the station.

 The RTS station is to be built underground at a maximum depth of 28 metres.
 The station will have three levels, including an underground linkway to the Customs, Immigration, and Quarantine (CIQ) building.
 The station size, including the CIQ building, will be 10 times the typical size of an MRT station.
 The RTS station and the CIQ building, built next to the TEL station, will be integrated with the station via an underground concourse.

 Artwork

-As part of the Art-in-Transit (AIT) programme, the artwork displayed here is "New Departures" by Amanda Heng, a montage of quotes from residents and a skyline of Woodlands.
+As part of the Art-in-Transit (AiT) programme, the artwork displayed here is "New Departures" by Amanda Heng, a montage of quotes from residents and a skyline of Woodlands.
 This artwork explores borders and boundaries from a personal, rather than physical perspective.
 It was created to encourage commuters to take on their daily life with "courage and positivity."
 The artwork draws on the role of this station being the future interchange of the cross-border RTS link between Singapore and Johor Bahru.